 Together with Galerius (Diocletian’s junior Caesar), Constantine would also prove himself as an exceptional soldier.
 Campaigning would prove to be quite rewarding which made Constantine feel that he was part of a revitalized Empire.

-However, possibly one thing only may have unnerved Constantine under Diocletian’s stay, that of the renewed violence against the Christians.
+However, possibly only one thing may have unnerved Constantine, while he was a resident in Diocletian’s court, and that was the renewed violence against the Christians.
 Diocletian and Galerius blamed the Christians partly for the problems the Empire found itself in.
-The destruction of churches, death and the lengths Christians went to with acts of martyrdom would have been impossible for Constantine to ignore.
+The wholesale destruction of their churches and the killing of Christians under Diocletian and the lengths Christians went to with the great acts of martyrdom would have been impossible for Constantine to ignore.
 Was it here that Constantine made a moral stance against the Great Prosecutions ?
 Was it here that he also witness just how powerful the Christian faith could be ?